JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ## Sharing Settings via Version Control

-JPA Buddy settings define conventions that are supposed to be shared among the team members: file naming rules, how to mark or separate change types, which data types to use for DBMSs etc. To make sharing easier, all the plugin settings are stored in the ‘.jpb’ folder in the root of the project.
+JPA Buddy settings define conventions that are supposed to be shared among the team members: file naming rules, how to mark or separate change types, which data types to use for DBMSs etc. To make sharing easier, all the plugin settings are stored in the `.jpb` folder in the root of the project.
 This folder is supposed to be pushed to the version control, which automatically keeps the settings in sync across the development team.